 |Project C — West 5th Street Streetscape Phase II||Project A — South Tar River Greenway Phase 3B|

 |Project D — West 5th Street Streetscape Phase III||Project B — Moye Boulevard Sidewalk Expansion|

 |Project E — West 5th Street Streetscape Phase IV||Project F — Arts District Trail|

 The purpose of the BUILD Project is to transform safety, accessibility, and connectivity in Greenville’s urban core.
 The BUILD Project will provide or enhance pedestrian, bicycle, vehicle, and transit connections between the Medical District, West Greenville, downtown, and East Carolina University.
 The City of Greenville intends for the BUILD Project to support its efforts to improve safety, economic opportunity, and quality of life for residents and workers in and around the heart of Greenville.

 Anticipated Project Schedule

-The schedule below is preliminary and subject to change.
+This schedule is preliminary and subject to change.
 However, all pre-construction tasks must be completed by August 2021 to meet the requirements of the BUILD Grant and receive funding.
 Note that individual project schedules vary.
-More details can be seen in the schedule graphic below.

 Notification of Field Work to be Conducted